-Located outside the medieval town to its north, in a dominant position, it played a military role in the Hundred Years’ War and the Wars of Religion.
-It was the main seat of power, administration and politics in the duchy of Normandy for nearly 400 years.
+Located in a dominant position outside the medieval town to its north, Rouen Castle was built between 1204 and 1210.
+As the capital of the duchy of Normandy, Rouen Castle was the main seat of power, administration and politics in the duchy of Normandy for nearly 400 years.

 Resultantly, the castle played a military role in the Hundred Years’ War, as the English royals of the Plantagenets and Lancaster families bitterly wrestled with the Kings of France and Anjou for the territories of Normandy and Aquitaine.

 It was also at Rouen Castle that Joan of Arc was imprisoned in December 1430 and tried from 21 February to 23 May 1431.
 While Joan was held at the now-lost gatehouse called the Tour de la Pucelle, it was in the castle’s donjon, built in 1204, within which she was threatened with instruments of torture.

 Several years later, King Edward IV of England was born at Rouen in 1442.
 The castle saw further conflict during the French Wars of Religion.
 Vulnerable to artillery like other medieval fortresses, all but the keep (now known as the Tour Jeanne d’Arc) was destroyed at the end of the 16th century under orders from Henry IV in 1591.

 Reduced to its foundations, restoration to Rouen Castle began in the 1870s so that by World War Two, the tower’s pointed roof had to be camouflaged and was used as a bunker by occupying Germans.